 These researchers tested three stance widths (100, 150, and 200% of great trochanter distance) and three loads (0, 30 and 70% of 1RM).
 At 70% of 1RM, the researchers found that only the gluteus maximus displayed a significantly different degree of EMG activity between the stance widths, in that the wider stance width again showed a greater degree of EMG activity for the gluteus maximus muscle than the narrower stance width.
 The following chart shows the results:

 Again, although the EMG activity levels were not normalized, it is instructive to note how much larger the EMG activity levels of the quadriceps muscles are in comparison with the hamstrings and gluteus maximus.

 What did the researchers conclude?

 The researchers concluded that stance width does not affect the degree of muscular recruitment of the quadriceps or hamstrings during the back squat.
 However, they noted that a greater stance width does lead to increased gluteus maximus activity.

 As noted above, the study was limited in that it did not normalize the EMG of each muscle during the squats to a maximum voluntary isometric contraction (MVIC).
 Rather, they simply recorded the value in millivolts (mV).
 This has a specific disadvantage.
 Some muscle groups are covered more by fat than others and this can lead to greater impedance when testing those muscles, which leads to lower EMG values.
 Hence, looking at the voltage (mV) alone doesn’t really give us sufficient information to draw strong conclusions about the relative EMG activity of the various muscles.

 Using different stance widths during squats is unlikely to develop different parts of the quadriceps preferentially.
 Stressing individual quadriceps muscles may therefore require other exercises.

-Using a wider stance may help to increase gluteus maximus activity during squats.
+Using a wider stance width may help to increase gluteus maximus activity during squats.
 This may make the squat more useful as a way of strengthening the gluteus maximus.